Deformation equivariant cross-modality image synthesis with paired non-aligned training data: Experiments

 In recent years, a significant amount of research has emerged on applying deep learning to cross-modality brain MRI synthesis.
 Synthetically generated modalities have many possible down-stream use cases such as segmentation, classification, detection and diagnosis. \citep{xie2022survey}

 We used brain images from Information eXtraction from Images (IXI) data set \footnote{http://brain-development.org/ixi-data set/} to generate a semi-synthetic 3D data set for T2 to PD (proton density) synthesis, like in \citet{wang2021dicyc}.
 The main reason for choosing this task was that brain T2 and PD images are initially well aligned and hence provide good ground truths.
 Most of the images were already in resolution $(1.25\ \text{mm}, 0.9375\ \text{mm}, 0.9375\ \text{mm})$, the rest were also resampled to the same resolution.
-All the images were normalized based on brain white-matter using the implementation by \citet{reinhold2019evaluating}.
+All the images were bias field corrected using N4 bias correction \citep{tustison2010n4itk} with Advanced Normalization Tools (ANTs) software \citep{avants2009advanced}, and normalized based on brain white-matter using the implementation by \citet{reinhold2019evaluating} together with the implementation by \citet{iglesias2011robust} for brain mask extraction by dividing all image values such that the white-matter had mean value of one in each image.
 We used $192$ images for training, $19$ for validation, and $365$ for testing.

-Simulated deformations were added to the PD images.
-Translations were sampled from range ($3.0\ \text{mm}$, $10.0\ \text{mm}$), rotations from range ($1.0^{\circ}$, $4.0^{\circ}$), $\sigma$ from range ($24.0\ \text{mm}$, $72.0\ \text{mm}$), and $m$ from range ($-15.0\ \text{mm}$, $15.0\ \text{mm}$) with values sampled independently for each dimension or rotation axis.
-The elastic component mean parameter $\mu$ was sampled uniformly from image coordinates.
+To generate unaligned data set we applied simulated deformations to the target images.
+The deformations were generated by a composition of rotation, translation, and an elastic deformation component.
+Translations were sampled from range ($2.0\ \text{mm}$, $10.0\ \text{mm}$), rotations from range ($2.0^{\circ}$, $10.0^{\circ}$), and for elastic deformations we sampled white noise with mean of $10 \text{mm}$ and standard deviation of $200 \text{mm}$ followed by Gaussian smoothing with standard deviation of $10 \text{mm}$.
 The distribution is intentionally skewed to make the non-desired outcome of over-learning the deformation already in $F$ more attractive.
+We refer to the unaligned data set as "unaligned".

-The six models trained with this data set are listed in Table \ref{table:cross-modality_mr_results}.
-Note that the model \textit{NoReg} + \textit{DefCondAdv} + \textit{Aug} is an oracle as it is trained with the aligned data set.
-It's performance should provide a good upper boundary on the performance of the other models.
+We re-register the synthetically deformed images using popular deformable registration method elastix \citep{klein2009elastix, shamonin2014fast} to compare our method with the standard approach of using registration as a pre-processing step.
+We refer to this data set as "registered".

-All of the models with this data set were trained by sampling random image patches of size $(64, 64, 64)$ from the whole training data set.
-Additionally the inputs were augmented with low-amplitude noise.
+Additionally we train an oracle model with the original aligned data set and refer to that data set as "aligned".
+For the oracle we use the same generator architecture as for our other methods.
+Its performance should provide a good upper bound on the performance of our methods.